colinbdclark/infusion-electron/README.md

 infusion-electron
 =================

-Infusion-Electron is a collection of [Fluid Infusion](https://github.com/fluid-project/infusion) components that make it easier to use [Atom Electron](https://github.com/atom/electron).
+Infusion-Electron is a collection of [Fluid Infusion](https://github.com/fluid-project/infusion) components that make it easier to use [Electron](https://github.com/electron/electron).

-Using Infusion-Electron
+Using infusion-electron
 -----------------------

 1. Declare dependencies on Infusion and <code>infusion-electron</code> in your application's <code>package.json</code> file: